Create 31+ industry-specific charts of accounts in QuickBooks

-- Are you struggling with setting up your QuickBooks Chart of Accounts?
+- Are they struggling with setting their QuickBooks Chart of Accounts?

-The best way ensure the right settings for your industry is to create a new company file and let QuickBooks automatically create the Chart of Accounts for you.
-So, for the purposes of this article, we will assume that you are creating a new company file in QuickBooks.
-As we progress or if you have an existing company file, you will see that you can add, edit or delete accounts from a company file to better meet your individual business needs.
-For now though, let’s start from the beginning:
+The best way to ensure you are using the right settings for your client’s industry is to create a new company file and let QuickBooks automatically create the Chart of Accounts for you.
+Whether you are working with an existing list or creating a new company file, you will see that you can add, edit, or delete accounts from a company file to better meet your client’s individual needs.
+For now, though, let’s start from the beginning:

-Make a new company file using the Create a new company button or by choosing File -> New Company… from the menu bar.
-It is probably best to use the Express Start option if you are a new user.
-Be sure to choose the predefined industry that is closest to what your company does.
-This will ensure that you will get a default list of chart of accounts.
+QuickBooks Desktop: Start with Create a new company button, or click File and then New Company on the Menu Bar.
+If your client is a new user, it is best to use the Express Start option and choose the predefined industry closest to what the company does.
+This ensures that they are set up with a default list of accounts.

 Customize Your Company’s Accounts

-Every business has a different way of operating , which will be reflected in your chart of accounts.
-You can edit your Chart of Accounts beyond the defaults that QuickBooks provided.
-For a detailed explanation of the Chart of Accounts for each Industry and how you can make them fit your company better, click on the links below.
-Note there are actually more than 31 listed here:
+Every business has its own way of operating, and these operating procedures are often reflected in the Chart of Accounts.
+That’s why it is so important that you help your clients edit the Chart of Accounts beyond the defaults that QuickBooks provides.
+For a detailed explanation of the Chart of Accounts for each industry and how you can make them fit your company better, click on the links below:

 - Accounting and Bookkeeping